 The fluit ships of the Republic were being adjusted as well halfway the seventeenth century.
 Ships were regularly sandwiched by pack-ice.
 As such not so bad.
 As soon as the wind turned, they could free themselves again from the embrace of ice.
-Things became dangerous when the wind continued to blow from one direction, and was strong.
-Then the pressure became too strong, and the ice would crush the ship.
-On average about four percent of the ships were lost on a yearly basis (Feddersen, 1991).
+Things became dangerous when the wind would continue to blow from one direction, and was strong.
+Then the pressure on the ship became too strong, and the ice would crush the ship.
+On average about four percent of the ships were lost on a yearly basis (Feddersen 1991).
 To give more protection, bow and hull of the fluit ships were strengthened with a second skin, called verdubbelen ‘to double’.
 This ijshuid ‘ice-skin’ protected the ship better against drifting ice.
 Albeit, having a whale carcass between ship and pack-ice was still the best protection against pressing ice, according to seafarers.
-Also, facilities were added to the ship to carry six or seven sloops.
+Also, facilities were added to the ship to carry six or seven hunting sloops.

 At the end of the seventeenth century, another ship type was introduced, the bootschiff or bootschip ‘boat-ship.
 It had, among other, a robust bow and, in comparison to the fluit ship, a broader deck.
 A wider deck was necessary because, as said, the blubber had to be processed at sea from the mid-seventeenth century onward.
 Cutting and storing the blubber onboard the ship needed more space on deck.
 The bootschip was the standard whaling ship of the eighteenth century.
 Later the brig, in Dutch brik and in German Brigg, followed.